The astrology of the visible sky

 IAU (International Astronomical Union) uses the uneven size of the constellations.
 It adjusts the sign boundaries to match their actual sizes in the sky.
 The majority of sidereal systems (including the ones above) use thirty-degree zodiac signs.
 But, the zodiac signs are different sizes in the sky.
 The IAU takes this into account.

 Midpoint is the system we created here at Mastering the Zodiac.
 It also uses the actual size of the constellations, like the IAU.
-But, the IAU boundaries were created for astronomy, not astrology.
+But, the IAU boundaries are designed for astronomy, not astrology.
 The IAU boundaries do not reference the ecliptic (the path of the Sun and planets).
 Midpoint fixes this by setting the zodiac sizes relative to the ecliptic.
+It is designed for astrology.

 Below are the sun sign birthdates for the systems mentioned above.
 The dates are in GMT.
 Dates on the first or last day of a sign are “on the cusp” and a blend of both signs.

-Zodiac signs are constellations near the ecliptic.
+Zodiac signs are constellations on or near the ecliptic.
 Near enough that planets pass over them.

 Ophiuchus is the “thirteenth sign”.
-It is a constellation that spans over the ecliptic.
+It is a constellation that is on the ecliptic that planets pass over.
 True sidereal systems, such as the IAU and Midpoint, use Ophiuchus.

 Ophiuchus shares the same part of the sky as Scorpio.
-For this reason, it was likely excluded during the early creation of the zodiac of twelve equal signs.
-This makes sense since thirteen is not divisible like the number twelve.
+For this reason, it was removed during the early creation of the zodiac of twelve signs.
+It makes sense since thirteen is not divisible like the number twelve.

 First, you will need your sidereal birth chart.
 You can see the Sun, Moon, and planets exactly as they appeared in the sky during your birth with our chart calculator.

-Once you have your chart, you can use our quick and easy guide to read your birth chart.
+Once you have your chart, you can use this easy guide to read your birth chart.
 Within minutes, you will have an in-depth understanding of your chart and what it says about you.

 For a deeper look, take one of our sidereal astrology courses.